-Additionally, the department also houses five faculty-led student advanced research groups.
-The Gravely Group uses a variety of research and gaming techniques and focuses on naval capabilities and concepts.
+8 8 4 techniques and focuses on naval capabilities and concepts.
 Examples include integrated air and missile defense, distributed lethality, and unmanned systems with a focus on undersea vehicle concepts.
 The two Halsey Groups, Alpha and Bravo, focus on researching operational level scenarios in regions of focus including the Fifth, Sixth, and Seventh Fleet areas of responsibility.
 Similarly, the Holloway Group, located within RMSI, focuses on operational level issues in the USEUCOM and NAVEUR/Sixth Fleet AOR.
 These groups include students directly in research, analysis, and gaming.
-The Mahan Scholars Research Group focuses on issues of deterrence and nuclear weapons and strategy of interest to the Navy and the broader national security community.
-In addition to these group advanced research projects, SORD faculty teach a variety of electives, provide lectures of opportunity, support curriculum development
+In addition to these group advanced research projects, SORD faculty teach a variety of electives, provide lectures of opportunity, support curriculum development.